 Treasury's Office of International Affairs protects and supports U.S. economic prosperity by strengthening the external environment for U.S. growth, preventing and mitigating global financial instability, and managing key global challenges.

-The Office of International Affairs is led by Under Secretary Brent McIntosh, who serves as the principal policy advisor to the Secretary and Deputy Secretary on international economic matters.
-In this position, Under Secretary McIntosh advances the Administration's agenda of strengthening U.S. leadership in the global economy to foster growth, create economic opportunities for Americans, and address transnational economic challenges.
+The Office of International Affairs is led by Jay Shambaugh who was confirmed as Under Secretary for International Affairs in December 2022.
+Under Secretary Shambaugh serves as the principal policy advisor to the Secretary and Deputy Secretary on international economic matters.
+In this position, Under Secretary Shambaugh advances the Administration's agenda of strengthening U.S. leadership in the global economy to foster growth, create economic opportunities for Americans, and address transnational economic challenges.

-The Assistant Secretary for International Markets and Investment Policy supports Treasury's portfolio on international financial services issues, trade and investment policy, banking and securities, and U.S. relations with multilateral development banks.
+The Assistant Secretary for International Trade and Development supports Treasury's portfolio on international financial services issues, trade and investment policy, and U.S. relations with multilateral development banks.
+Alexia Latortue was confirmed as Assistant Secretary in December 2021.
 Offices include:

 - Trade and Investment Policy